open-telemetry/oteps/text/0148-sampling-probability.md

 effectively a count and may be used in place of the exact count.

-Statsd conveys inclusion probability instead of `sample_count`, where it is often called "sample rate".
+Statsd conveys inclusion probability instead of `sample_count`, where it is often called "sample rate."

 Another name for the proposed `sample_count` field is `inverse_probability`, which is considered less suggestive of the